BurntChromium/cuckoo_filter/README.md

 ```

 The Cuckoo Filter may report that it is full, despite there being empty slots left.
 This occurs when there are too many hash collisions on the data.
 You may want to create the filter with a bit of headroom to mitigate the risk of this.
 Unit testing indicates that this _usually_ doesn't happen until the filter is well over 95% full, but your luck may vary.
 (There is no way around this without removing data from the filter, which breaks semantic guarantees.)

+Additional APIs are available, check the documentation for details.

 ### To Do List